olehrechukh/receipt-processor-challenge/README.md

 ## Summary
 This project is a solution to the [Receipt Processor Challenge](https://github.com/fetch-rewards/receipt-processor-challenge/tree/main) provided by Fetch Rewards.

-The challenge involves creating an API that processes receipt data.
-The solution is implemented using C# and .NET 9, and the application is containerized with Docker for easy local rul.
+The solution is implemented using C# and .NET 9, and the application is containerized with Docker for easy local run.

 ## How to Run Locally (Using Local Build Image)